“NOW it all makes sense!”

 To close such an encounter, each person might share a phrase or two to complete the statement, “Being with you this whole time, I felt . . .”

 What impact did this person have on you?
 What changed in your body in their presence?
 What new ideas came to mind and how did they alter your sense of self or your conception of the world around you?
-What words could you say to your partner person about your experience of them that that would reveal to them something about themselves that otherwise they would never know?
+What words could you say to this person that that would reveal something about them that they would otherwise never know?

-Likewise, when you receive a reflection about your own presence, you will gain fresh insight into how your way of being shapes the experience of others as well as your own.
-Make this a practice and you may even discover that you grow new ideas about your place in the world, where you “end” and where another person “begins.”
+Likewise, when you receive a reflection about your own presence, you’ll gain fresh insights into how your way of being shapes the experience of others.
+Make this a practice and you may even discover that you grow new ideas about your place in the world, about where you “end” and where another person “begins.”